juxt/astro-website/src/pages/blog/clojurescript-native-apps-2021.md

 # Conclusions

-In conclusion, I would say I have learned the following things in my brief adventure into ClojureScript mobile app development:
+In conclusion, I would say I have learnt the following things in my brief adventure into ClojureScript mobile app development:

 - It is indeed possible to build a somewhat useable app and deploy it